 Founded in 1924, this bimonthly journal is an authoritative review source for children's literature and educational materials.
-Now available is an archive search Horn Book Magazine Search)

 Library Journal

 Founded in 1876, this is the "bible" of the library world with a circulation of more than 100,000.
 The online edition features late-breaking news; weekly InfoTech updates; a sampling of book, audio, video, CD-ROM, and website reviews; bonus reviews of books not in the magazine, and some of LJ's most popular departments and columns.